Ayhammaster/RamadHackathon/README.md

     This command will execute the `run.py` script, which in turn will start your FastAPI application using `uvicorn` with auto-reload enabled.

+    You might need to remover the host inside the `uvicorn` function in `run.py`, it's there for deployment issues.

-7. **Access the Application**: Once the application is running, you can access it by navigating to `http://127.0.0.1/:8000` in your web browser.
+4. **Access the Application**: Once the application is running, you can access it by navigating to `http://127.0.0.1/:8000` in your web browser.
 You should see the FastAPI documentation page where you can explore and test the available endpoints.

 That's it!
 Your FastAPI application should now be installed and running using the `python run.py` command.